Objectif France - Inde

 Thank you OFI, thank you Gramium and thank you people from Kanakkapillaiyur for these 2 amazing years”.

-Corlie, English teacher for Shanti School from December 2019 to March 2020
+Corlie, English assistant for Shanti School from December 2019 to March 2020

 “These last two months with SEVAI have been filled with excitement and sharing!